Nepenthes 'Miranda'

 Nepenthes 'Miranda' is a cultivar of a manmade hybrid involving N. maxima and N. northiana.
 For some authors it is a more complex hybrid.

 Description

 This perennial carnivorous tropical plant is classified as a Lowland, Intermediate, and sometimes even Highland, due to its Highland and Lowland ancestry.
 It produces peculiar pale green pitchers with red-brown speckles and an almost vertical mouth with a dark reddish-brown peristome.
-These pitchers can reach a height up to a foot 25–30 cm.
+The pitchers of this plant can reach heights of up to 25–30 cm.